Yasir-77/My-DevOps-Journey/Docker/notes/readme.md

     db = MySQLdb.connect(
-        host="mydb",    # Hostname of the MySQL container user="root",    # Username to connect to MySQL passwd="...",  # Password for the MySQL user db="mysql"      # Name of the database to connect to )
+        host="mydb",    # Hostname of the MySQL container user="root",    # Username to connect to MySQL passwd="My-secret-pw",  # Password for the MySQL user db="mysql"      # Name of the database to connect to )
     cur = db.cursor()